 In Health and Human Development students will learn about what is health and wellbeing, how it can change very quickly and how it will be different for every individual.
 They will look at how health can be different for various population groups and why differences exist.
-At year 11 students will look at Health from a youth going into adulthood perspective, and then in year 12 they will look more at the health of the Australian population as well as health on a world scale.
+In Year 11, students will look at Health from a youth going into adulthood perspective, and then in Year 12, they will look more at the health of the Australian population as well as health on a world scale.